oguching/knowledge/Ajax.md

 `$.ajax('url', {settings})` where

 **url** is a String and contains the url of where the request is sent.
 **settings** is a PlainObject type, can be considered a set of key/value pairs that configure the Ajax request.
+Settings are optional.

 ```JavaScript
   $.ajax('file.html',